sbabic/swupdate/_sources/overview.txt

 Boot loader's update advantages
 -------------------------------
-However, this approach has some advantages,too:
+However, this approach has some advantages, too:

 - software for update is generally simpler.
 - smaller footprint: a standalone application only for software management requires an own kernel and a root file system.